kazurayam/KsTestSuiteCollectionComprisesWithMultipleOSProcesses/README.md

 In the console, you can find 1 process of Katalon Studio plus 2 processes of Test Suites are bein executed parallely.

 If I have a Test Suite Collection of 8 parallelism, then I will see 8 sub-processes in the `ps` command output.

+## Conclusion

+When you run a Test Suite Collection with 2 Test Suites contained, you will have 3 OS processes running independently.
+Killing one of them by Ctrl+C will not automatically terminate this set of processes gracefully.